Withholding Exemptions - Personal Exemptions - Form W-4

 Note.
 Nonresident alien students from India and business apprentices from India are not subject to this procedure.

-The amounts added under the chart in Chapter 9 of Publication 15 are added to wages solely for calculating income tax withholding on the wages of the nonresident alien employee.
-These chart amounts should not be included in any box on the employee's Form W-2 and do not increase the income tax liability of the employee.
-Also, these chart amounts do not increase the social security, Medicare, or FUTA tax liability of the employer or the employee.
+The amounts added to wages should not be included in any box on the employee's Form W-2 and do not increase the income tax liability of the employee.
+Also, these amounts do not increase the social security, Medicare, or FUTA tax liability of the employer or the employee.
 This procedure only applies to nonresident alien employees who have wages subject to income tax withholding.

 A Form W-4 remains in effect until the employee gives you a new one.
 If an employee gives you a Form W-4 that replaces an existing Form W-4, begin withholding no later than the start of the first payroll period ending on or after the 30th day from the date when you received the replacement Form W-4.